Dylan Carlson Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

+- The Marlins pitching staff ranks fifth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins have the 14th-ranked team ERA among all MLB pitching staffs (4.10).
+- The Marlins have a 4.10 team ERA that ranks 13th across all MLB pitching staffs.

-- Marlins pitchers combine to give up 91 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- Marlins pitchers combine to surrender 92 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- Garrett makes the start for the Marlins, his 16th of the season.
-He is 4-2 with a 3.53 ERA and 92 strikeouts through 81 2/3 innings pitched.
+- Luzardo gets the start for the Marlins, his 18th of the season.
+He is 6-5 with a 3.53 ERA and 112 strikeouts through 97 2/3 innings pitched.

-- In his last time out on Wednesday, the lefty went five innings against the Boston Red Sox, allowing one earned run while surrendering three hits.
+- In his most recent time out on Thursday, the lefty threw 6 1/3 scoreless innings against the Boston Red Sox while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.